Arunachalesvara Temple: Halls

+There are various halls within the temple presmies.
+A sixteen pillared hall, known as Theepa Kaatchi Arangam (hall of light), in located in the third precinct.
+The Thirumana Mandapam (marriage hall), built in Vijayanagara style, is located in the south-west of the precinct.
+The Ilavenil Mandapam (hall of spring), located in the same precinct, consists of the Kalahateeswarar shrine and temple office.
+In the fourth precinct, there is a hall with a six-foot-tall statue of Nandhi, erected by Vallala.

-Inside the doorway of the first tower and the fifth precinct, there is a thousand-pillared hall built during the late Vijayanagara period.
-Krishnadevaraya constructed the hall and dug the tank opposite to it.
-The pillars in the hall are carved with images of yali, a mythological beast with body of lion and head of an elephant, a symbol of Nayak power.
-The Arunagirinathar Mandapam is located to the right of the Kalayana Linga Sundara Eswara Mandapam, and the Gopurathilayanar shrine is to the left of a broad flight of stone stairs that lead up to the Vallala Gopuram.
+In the fifth and outermost precinct, there is a thousand-pillared hall built during the late Vijayanagara period.
+The pillars in the hall are carved with images of yali, a mythological beast with body of lion and head of an elephant.
+The Arunagirinathar mndapam is located to the right of the Kalayana Linga Sundara Eswara mandapam, and the Gopurathilayanar shrine is to the left of a flight of stone stairs that lead up to the Vallala gopuram.